MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/change-email-address.md

 ::: moniker-end

-You must have global admin account to perform these steps.
+You must have a global admin account to perform these steps.

 ::: moniker range="o365-worldwide"